sebas77/Svelto.ECS/README.md

 Real ECS framework for c\#.
 Enables to write encapsulated, decoupled, maintainable, highly efficient, data oriented, cache friendly, code without pain.
 Although the framework is platform agnostic \(compatible with c\# 7 and above and .net standard 2.0 and above\), it comes with several Unity extensions.

 ## Svelto.ECS in pills
 Svelto.ECS is easy to start with, but full of tricks for expert users.
-The hardest problem to overcome is usually to shift mentality from OOP programming to ECS programming more than using the framework itself.
-If you want to read an ECS faq, you can check this article: https://github.com/SanderMertens/ecs-faq
+The hardest problem to overcome is usually to shift mentality from OOP programming to ECS programming rather than using the framework itself.
+If you would like to read an ECS faq, you can check this article: https://github.com/SanderMertens/ecs-faq

 ### Svelto.ECS at glance